alebastr/sway-systemd/README.md

 keyboard mappings configured in the OS installer to a greetd or SDDM greeter running with Sway as a display server.

-The component is not enabled by default, use `-Dautoload-configs=locale1,...` to install the configuration file to Sway's default config drop-in directory or check [`95-system-keyboard-config.conf`] for necessary configuration.
+The component is not enabled by default.
+Use `-Dautoload-configs=locale1,...` to install the configuration file to Sway's default config drop-in directory or check [`95-system-keyboard-config.conf`] for necessary configuration.